(Warning: the videos in this story contain strong language.)

 Gentry said during his presentation that he had an audio clip of Dure's boyfriend calling his wife and asking her to deny that Dure's injuries happened during the dispute earlier that morning.

-"Like I said, she was beat up when she left the house, and I don't believe a thing she said, so sorry," a female voice said in the recording, which Gentry played at Tuesday's news conference.
+"Like I said, she was beat up when she left the house, and I don't believe a thing she said, so sorry," a female voice said in the recording, which Gentry played at Tuesday's press conference.

 An inaudible male voice can then be heard faintly responding.